jtallar/gitflow/README.md

 # Gitflow

 ## Requirements
-- Use SSH to clone your repo (altough you should be, HTTPs is no longer supported in GitHub)
+- Use SSH to clone your repo (altough you should be, HTTPs is no longer supported in GitHub).
+- Bash 4 or higher.